alhikmat0308/alhikmat0308/README.md

 - 👋 Hi, I’m @Hikmatullah
-- 👀 I’m interested in Machine learning, Artificial Intelligence and Data Science.
+- 👀 I’m Flutter Developer.
-- 🌱 I’m currently learning Machine Learning and Data Science.

 <!---
 alhikmat0308/alhikmat0308 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.